-Resource Area Proposed Action No Action Geology and Soils Soil erosion and sedimentation impacts during construction managed with BMPs.
-Proposed Action would mitigate existing seismic building hazards associated with six buildings at the campus.
+Resource Area Proposed Action No Action Geology and Soils Geology and SoilsSoil erosion and sedimentation impacts during construction managed with BMPs.Si re de associated with six buildings at the campus.
 Less-than-significant, short-term adverse impact.
-Significant, long-term beneficial impact.
-Six buildings at the campus would remain structurally deficient and at risk of significant damage from a major seismic event.
-Hydrology and Water Quality Stormwater runoff during construction managed through BMPs.
-The Proposed Action would include design and construction of improvements to the on-campus stormwater management system to ensure it complies with EISA Section 438 requirements for the Proposed Action development.
+Significant, long-term beneficial impact.Si re de Hydrology and Water Quality Stormwater runoff during construction managed through BMPs.
+The Proposed Action would include evaluation, design, and construction of improvements to the on-campus stormwater management system to ensure it complies with EISA Section 438 requirements for the Proposed Action development.
+These would include new on-campus stormwater management and retention structures and any required improvements to the existing campus stormwater management system to comply with EISA Section 438.
 Less-than-significant, short-term adverse impact.
-None Wildlife and Habitat Campus does not contain habitat for federally-listed or state-listed species.
-Proposed Action construction areas contain habitat for migratory birds, Oregon sensitive bird species, and bats.
-Potential impacts to these species during construction would be minimized through seasonal vegetation clearing.
-Minor short-term adverse impact during construction.
-None Noise Short-term noise impacts during construction managed through BMPs.
+None Wildlife and Habitat hirds Oregon sensitive bird species and bats Potential impacts to None Noise Short-term noise impacts during construction managed through BMPs.
 Minor operational impacts associated with vehicle traffic, HVAC systems, and grounds maintenance, similar to existing noise levels.
-Less-than-significant, short-term and long-term adverse impact.
-None Land Use Proposed Action is consistent with existing use of the Roseburg VAMC campus and current zoning, and is compatible with surrounding land use.
-No/negligible impact.
+None Less-than-significant, short-term and long-term adverse impact.
+None None Land Use Land Use Proposed Action is consistent with existing use of the Roseburg VAMC campus and current zoning, and is compatible with surrounding land use.
+None No/negligible impact.
 None

-Resource Area Proposed Action No Action Floodplains, Wetlands, and Coastal Zone Management No federally jurisdictional wetlands or waters of the US are present in the Proposed Action construction areas.
-A drainage ditch considered waters of the State is located in the proposed Building 100 and Building 100 parking area.
+Resource Area Resource Area Proposed Action Floodplains, Wetlands, and Coastal Zone Management No federally jurisdictional wetlands or waters of the US are present in the Proposed Action construction areas.
+An excavated drainage ditch considered potential waters of the State is located in the proposed Building 100 and Building 100 parking area.
 VA would design Building 100 and its parking lots with a buffer of undeveloped land along the drainage ditch to avoid encroaching on waters of the State.
 An 0.62-acre wetland considered waters of the State is located on the eastern portion of the campus within the 14-acre proposed State Veterans Home parcel.
 It is anticipated that ODVA would design the State Veterans Home with a buffer to avoid encroachment on the identified wetlands to the extent possible.
 If wetland impacts cannot be avoided, ODVA would proceed with wetland mitigation in coordination with ODSL.
 Less-than-significant long-term adverse wetland impacts.
-The Roseburg VAMC campus is not located within a 100-year floodplain or designated coastal zone.
-No floodplain or coastal None Socioeconomics Short-term local beneficial impact to employment during construction.
+None The Roseburg VAMC campus is not located within a 100-yea floodplain or designated coastal zone.
+No floodplain or coasta zone impact.
+Socioeconomics Short-term local beneficial impact to employment during construction.
 Significant long-term beneficial socioeconomic impacts by addressing seismic hazards associated with existing campus buildings and providing improved and modernized health care facilities and services to regional Veterans.
 Seismically deficient buildings would continue to pose life-safety and VAMC operational risks Community Services Proposed Action would not put a significant additional load on local community services.
 Additional construction and operational traffic associated with the Proposed Action has the potential to emergency vehicles exiting the adjacent fire station.
 However, fire station operations are not anticipated to be significantly impacted.
 Less-than-significant short-term and long-term adverse impacts.
-None Solid Waste and Hazardous Materials Existing project buildings contain asbestos and may contain lead-based paint.
+None Solid Waste and Hazardous Materials Existing project buildings contain asbestos and may contain lead- based paint.
 Asbestos would be removed prior to building renovation/demolition.
 BMPs to control dust would control potential lead-based paint emissions.
 Potential impacts from petroleum and hazardous substance handling during construction and operation would be managed through BMPs and regulatory compliance.
 Less-than-significant, short-term and long-term adverse impacts.
 None